-(Temporary being stopped) Note III of the measure theory series.
+(WIP) Note III of the measure theory series.
 Materials are mostly taken from Tao’s book, except for some needed notations extracted from Stein’s book.

 Integration of simple functions